franko/gsl-shell/doc/source/csv.rst

 .. function:: read(filename)

    Read the given filename and returns a table that store the values from the given file (``filename`` argument).
-The table returned is in the form ``{{row1_v1, row1_v2, ...}, {row2_v1, row2_v2, ...}, ...}`` so that you can obtain the number of lines read by using the ``#`` operator (number of element is a table).
+The table returned is in the form ``{{row1_v1, row1_v2, ...}, {row2_v1, row2_v2, ...}, ...}`` so that you can obtain the number of lines read by using the ``#`` operator (number of element in a table).
 The table can contains both numeric values or strings accordingly to the csv specifications.
 Each row can potentially contain a different number of elements.
 The user can check the number of number of elements of each row if needed.

    Here an example of utilisation::